chingu-voyages/V57-tier3-team-38/README.md

   * [Google Authentication](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid)
   A detailed guide on how to obtain an API key and perform Google Authentication.

-* [ ] Add functionality to email patient status changes to their email address.the results to Check out [EmailJS](https://www.emailjs.com/docs) for how you might email them.
+* [ ] Add functionality to email PR review reminders.
+This will require your app to maintain a list of team member GitHub account names and email addresses since user email addresses are not exposed in the GitHub API.
+Check out [EmailJS](https://www.emailjs.com/docs) for how you might email them.

 * [ ] Surprise us with any features you would like to add to this app!
 Brainstorm with your teammates to see what you can come up with.